stashed/docs/docs/guides/latest/workloads/daemonset.md

 ## Backup Volumes of a DaemonSet

 This section will show you how to use Stash to backup volumes of a DaemonSet.
 Here, we are going to deploy a DaemonSet and generate some sample data in it.
-Then, we will backup this sample data using Stash.
+Then, we are going to backup this sample data using Stash.

 **Deploy DaemonSet:**

-At first, we will deploy a DaemonSet.
+At first, we are going to deploy a DaemonSet.
 This DaemonSet will automatically generate sample data (`data.txt` file) in `/source/data` directory.

 Below is the YAML of the DaemonSet that we are going to create,